Table of contents

 Home compostable plastic packaging

 If your company is to offer an eco-friendly food packaging option that users can compost at home, you need to invest in packaging products that are certified.
-This means they are backed up by a authoritative certification, such as:
+This means they are backed up by an authoritative certification, such as:

 - The European OK Compost Home standard (from TÜV Austria)